Saving passwords is a good idea to remember them. This article will tell you how to check my saved passwords in Google Chrome.

 - Go to Advanced settings and select the “Passwords and Forms” section.

 - Choose “Offer to save passwords I enter on Web” if you wish the browser to prompt for saving passwords whenever you login to any new website.

-- Click on wrench icon in the browser which opens the settings menu.
-It will be present on top right corner of screen and will open a drop down menu with settings for controlling the Chrome behavior.
+- Click on the wrench icon in the browser which opens the settings menu.
+It will be present on top right corner of the screen and will open a drop down menu with settings for controlling the Chrome behavior.

 - Selection options from this menu and it will lead to new tab with various options separated as “Under the Hood”, “Personal Stuff” and “Basic”.